Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 - 125% for Normal Raid and other content
 > **TL;DR: enemy ER + 100% is your desired ER number after all imprints and gears + artifact**

-Other desirable stats on your Raid boss include: (but you know this already)
+Other desirable stats on your Raid boss include:
+- **LOW SPEED:** Like actually base speed, ideally you don't want to go above 140 speed generally and you want as low as possible to preserve your buffs and proc more counter to extend them
 - Attack
 - Crit (both chance and damage)